Yeongtong station

-Yeongtong Station is a subway station of the Bundang Line, the commuter subway line of Korail, the national railway of South Korea.
+Yeongtong Station is a subway station of the Suin–Bundang Line, the commuter subway line of Korail, the national railway of South Korea.

-The station was opened in December 2012, as part of the latest southward extension of the Bundang Line.
+The station was opened in December 2012, as part of the Mangpo extension of the Bundang Line.
 It is close to the Suwon Immigration office.
 Near exit #2 of Yeongtong Station, there is a large Homeplus.
 Nearby is the Suwon Immigration office.